- Prince Charming's speech in the beginning of the movie, rallying the downcast villains into taking their happily ever after into their own hands.

 - Arthur managing to guilt trip Merlin.

-- Followed by a Crowning Moment of Funny when the dazed Queen (played by Julie Andrews) has to be helped up and led away...but she's singing to herself, "Raindrops on roses and whiskers on kittens..."
+- Followed by a funny moment when the dazed Queen (played by Julie Andrews) has to be helped up and led away...but she's singing to herself, "Raindrops on roses and whiskers on kittens..."

 - The fact that Fiona escapes prison and leads the princesses on an attack against Charming to rescue Shrek while pregnant is pretty amazing.